 Oven-Baked Items in Kids’ Meals

 Baked chicken fingers and oven-baked fries are healthier than their oil-fried counterparts.
-And we doubt your kids will catch the difference.
+Plus, we doubt your kids will catch the difference.

 Southeast Asian Flavors

-Southeast Asian flavors include fish sauce, soy sauce, and coconut milk—all of which you can expect to see more of in 2018.
+Southeast Asian flavors include fish sauce, soy sauce, and coconut milk—all of which you probably saw more of in 2018.